uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_about_base_box.md

 - SELinux set to "enforcing"

+## Guest Additions {#about_guest_additions}

+A version of the VirtualBox Guest Additions has been pre-installed on the base box.
+It may not be the same version as the version of VirtualBox you are using.
+The Vagrant plugin `vagrant-vbguest` checks the Guest Additions version against the version of VirtualBox you are using during machine boot and takes care of it as follows:

+- Guest Additions version is **less than** the VirtualBox version

+  This is probably the more common case.
+The vagrant-vbguest will **upgrade** the box's Guest Additions to match the VirtualBox version.

+- Guest Additions version is the **same as** the VirtualBox version

+  The vagrant-vbguest plugin will check the versions and it they match, do nothing.

+- Guest Additions version is **greater than** the VirtualBox version

+  This might happen if VirtualBox is an older version.
+The vagrant-vbguest plugin will **downgrade** the Guest Additions to match the VirtualBox version.

+The re-installation of the Guest Additions on each cluster node can take some time so please be patient during the first boot of your cluster.

 ## Firewall Configuration

 The firewall (firewalld) is enabled with a **cockroach** service added by creating a file called `cockroach.xml` in `/etc/firewalld/services` directory with the contents: